 An ad group in Google Ads contains one or more ads that all share a set of keywords.
 This is in between a campaign and an individual ad.
 At the ad group level, you can set up:

-- Demographics of your target audience including age, gender, parental status or household income
+Demographics of your target audience including age, gender, parental status, or household income

-- Where you want your ads to show at the ad-set level through keywords, topics, and placements.
+Where you want your ads to show at the ad-set level through keywords, topics, and placements

 The messaging and objective of your landing page must match the keyword and ad copy.
 In other words: it must accurately reflect what is promised in your ad.
 Ensure your landing pages are fast, functional, and relevant.
 Constantly test your ad copy to improve your expected click-through rates.

 Also, don’t drive all your traffic to your home page.
-To get the highest Quality Score possible from AdWords, make sure the landing page assigned to your keyword is pulled from the most relevant option on your site.
+To get the highest Quality Score possible from Google Ads, make sure the landing page assigned to your keyword is pulled from the most relevant option on your site.
 If you don’t have them, build them.
 Your headline is what your audience will see first.
 Optimize this by including your target keyword, and specific numbers where possible.